autolab-project/autolab/docs/index.rst

 **"Forget your instruments, focus on your experiment!"**

-Autolab is a Python package dedicated to control remotely any laboratory instruments and automate scientific experiments in the most user-friendly way.
+Autolab is a Python package dedicated to remotely controlling any laboratory instruments and automating scientific experiments in the most user-friendly way.
 This package provides a set of standardized drivers for about 50 instruments (for now) which are ready to use, and is open to inputs from the community (new drivers or upgrades of existing ones).
 The configuration required to communicate with a given instrument (connection type, address, ...) can be saved locally to avoid providing it each time.
 Autolab can also be used either through a Python shell, an OS shell, or a graphical interface.

 .. figure:: scheme.png
 	:figclass: align-center